salesforce/rules_spring/tools/springboot/README.md

 In production environments, you will likely not have Bazel installed nor the Bazel workspace files.
 This is the primary use case for the executable jar file.
+The build will run and create the executable jar file in the *bazel-bin* directory.
 Run the jar file locally using *java* like so:

 ```